Woman killed in Clairemont crash identified

 SAN DIEGO — A 39-year-old San Diego woman, now identified as Andrea Zerlina Salinas, was pronounced dead at the scene of a two-vehicle collision Monday morning.

-The incident occurred around 8:49 a.m. as the decedent traveled northbound in a Hyundai Elantra and entered the on-ramp of eastbound state Route 52 near Regents Road.
+The incident occurred around 8:49 a.m. as the woman traveled northbound in a Hyundai Elantra and entered the on-ramp of eastbound state Route 52 near Regents Road, according to San Diego County Medical Examiner.

 Another driver, an unidentified 45-year-old man driving a Toyota Camry, failed to stop at the intersection and collided with her vehicle, according to San Diego Police Department.